Buying the Freehold – House Owners Guide

 - 50% of the “marriage” value (the additional value obtained by the tenant’s ability to merge the freehold and leasehold interests) must be paid to the landlord, although the marriage value will be deemed to be nil if the lease has an unexpired term of more than 80 years as at the date of the claim.

-We recommend that you obtain specialist valuation advice to calculate the price (and we can assist you with this).
-Be aware of online calculators as they can be misleading.
+We recommend that you obtain specialist valuation advice to calculate the price before serving the Section 5 Notice of Claim (and we can assist you with this).
+Be aware of online calculators claiming to advise you of the purchase price as they can be misleading.

 The freeholder will usually instruct his/her own valuer as well, and usually you will be liable to pay the cost of both valuers.